Manual journal entry

 Credit Deferred COGSDecreases the deferred cost balance.

-Report impact
+Report impact:

 • Recognized cost appears in the Cost Waterfall Report.